West Milford, New Jersey: Local government

 The Township of West Milford operates under the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council-Administrator plan adopted as of January 1, 2004.
 This plan is described as a "Faulknerized" version of the borough form of government, which was added to the Faulkner Act as the fourth optional form of municipal government in 1981 by the New Jersey Legislature.
 The township is one of three (of the 564) municipalities statewide that use this form of government.
 The voters of West Milford Township adopted the Mayor-Council-Administrator Plan at a special election held on December 10, 2002.
 Under the mayor-council-administrator plan, the governing body is comprised of the Mayor and the Township Council, with all positions elected at-large on a partisan basis as part of the November general election.
-The Township Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.
+The Township Council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.
 A municipal administrator is appointed to oversee the day-to-day operation of the township.
 The Mayor is elected directly by the voters to a four-year term of office.

 As of 2023, the Mayor of West Milford Township is Republican Michele A. Dale, whose term of office ends December 31, 2023.
-Members of the Township Council are Council President Michael Chazukow (R, 2023), Ada Erik (R, 2024), Kevin L. Goodsir (R, 2025), Matthew P. Conlon (R, 2025), Marilyn Lichtenberg (R, 2024), and David S. Marsden (R, 2023).
+Members of the Township Council are Council President Kevin L. Goodsir (R, 2025), Michael Chazukow (R, 2023), Matthew P. Conlon (R, 2025), Ada Erik (R, 2024), Marilyn Lichtenberg (R, 2024) and David S. Marsden (R, 2023).

-In December 2019, the Township Committee unanimously passed a non-binding resolution declaring West Milford to be a "second amendment sanctuary" that opposes the enforcement of gun control on the local level, becoming the first municipality in the state to do so.
+In December 2019, the Township Committee unanimously passed a non-binding resolution declaring West Milford to be a "Second Amendment sanctuary" that opposes the enforcement of gun control on the local level, becoming the first municipality in the state to do so.

 Federal, state and county representation

-West Milford is located in the 5th Congressional District and is part of New Jersey's 26th state legislative district.
+West Milford is located in the 5th Congressional District and is part of New Jersey's 25th state legislative district.

-Passaic County is governed by Board of County Commissioners, comprised of seven members who are elected at-large to staggered three-year terms office on a partisan basis, with two or three seats coming up for election each year as part of the November general election in a three-year cycle.
-At a reorganization meeting held in January, the board selects a Director and Deputy Director from among its members to serve for a one-year term.